 Courtesy Clerk (Bagger or Cart Attendant)

 Courtesy clerks handle the small but important details that make a customer’s trip feel smoother.
 Whether you’re bagging groceries efficiently or bringing carts back in from the parking lot, this role keeps the store flowing steadily.
-It’s a great first job for teens or anyone who wants to stay active throughout their shift.
-You’ll also be trained on how to help customers carry items to their cars or assist people with special needs.

 - Retrieve carts regularly to keep the entrance and lot clear